VU-Programming/OOFP-repls/README.md

 However, for ease of use, you can make use of `SplitExpressionString`, or a similar implementation, to parse the input.
 This is not required for the tests, it does however make it easier to use manually (no need for the spaces after every character).

-### Errors
-Your implementation should throw errors for at least the following:
-* Invalid operator
-* Unknown variable
-* Invalid variable name (cannot be a number)
-* Type mismatching (for example inputting a multiset in an Integer Repl expression)
-* Invalid command
-* No value given when assigning variable
-* No expression given to simplify

 ### MultiSet
 We have given a skeleton of a case class MultiSet.
 Inside you find [overloaded functions](https://docs.scala-lang.org/tour/operators.html) (`+ - * toString`), these need to be implemented, with the corresponding outcome.